 How to Choose

-As it is obvious, mesquite powder is a powerful representative of superfoods that can bring many benefits to your diet and help improve your overall health, the question is now: how to choose a high-quality mesquite powder that will really have the acclaimed properties.
+As obvious, mesquite powder is a powerful representative of superfoods that can bring many benefits to your diet and help improve your overall health, the question is now: how to choose a high-quality mesquite powder that will really have the acclaimed properties.

 One serving (10 g) of mesquite flour contains ~ 22 calories, 8.9 g carbohydrate, 4 g fiber, and 0.5 g protein.